ascento_forward

 Ascento Installation

-This Section provides instructions for installing and configuring the Ascento Research Robot software.
+This section provides instructions for installing and configuring the Ascento Research Robot software.

 Important

-1. Clone the Repository
+1. Clone Repository and Run Installers

 sudo chmod +x ascento_dependencies.sh